 The house is currently tied into the grid like a normal home, but it can be set up to run totally off-grid as well!

-Brian & Skyler are selling the Wandering on Wheels.
-You can visit their website for tons of details and pricing information.
+Brian & Skyler sold the Wandering on Wheels.
+You can visit their website for more details about the house.

 Images © Wandering on Wheels